Master's Programme in Investment Treaty Arbitration

 Module 3

-The third module will address procedural issues in connection with investment treaty arbitration.
+Module 3 examines key procedural issues in investment treaty arbitration.
 The focus will be on jurisdictional issues, such as the applicability of most favoured nation clauses to procedural issues, confidentiality and transparency, immunity, and enforcement of investment awards.
 Attention will also be given to the European Union's approach to reshaping Investor-State Dispute Settlement.

 Module 4